cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 This draft complies with the requirements for PAKE protocols set forth in
 {{RFC8125}}.

+## Input validation {#validation}

+Both client and server MUST validate the other party's public key(s) used for the execution of OPAQUE.
+This includes the keys shared during the offline registration phase, as well as any keys shared during the online key agreement phase.
+The validation procedure varies depending on the type of key.
+For example, for OPAQUE instantiations using 3DH with P-256, P-384, or P-521 as the underlying group, validation is as specified in Section 5.6.2.3.4 of {{keyagreement}}.
+This includes checking that the coordinates are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
+Additionally, validation MUST ensure the Diffie-Hellman shared secret is not the point at infinity.

 ## User authentication versus Authenticated Key Exchange